 Minimum Age Requirement

-- For those asking can you work at Adidas at 17, the answer depends on local labor laws, but most retail stores in the U.S. require applicants to be 18
+- For those asking, can you work at Adidas at 17?
+The answer depends on local labor laws, but most retail stores in the U.S. require applicants to be 18

 - Internship or trainee programs may consider candidates who are 17 if they’re enrolled in school and meet program-specific rules